 Pro & Con Arguments

 Gold retains a value that has been recognized across the globe throughout history, and a gold standard self-regulates to match the supply of money to the need for it.

-A gold standard puts limits on government power by restricting its ability to print money at will and increase the national debt.
+A gold standard puts limits on government power by restricting the ability to print money at will and increase the national debt.

-With a fiat currency the government can essentially manufacture money virtually out of thin air.Since leaving the gold standard in 1971 US currency in circulation (M1) increased from $48.6 billion to over $1 trillion dollars in 2012.
-Between 1971 and 2003 the entire supply of money (M3) in the United States has increased by 1,100%.
-Under a gold standard, new money could only be printed if a corresponding amount of gold were availabe to back the currency.
-This restriction is an existential check on government power.
-According to Supreme Court Justice Stephen Field (1863-1897),” arguments in favor of the constitutionality of legal tender paper currency tend directly to break down the barriers which separate a government of limited powers from a government resting in the unrestrained will of Congress.
-Those limitations must be preserved, or our government will inevitably drift from the system established by our Fathers into a vast, centralized, and consolidated government.”
-Read More
+With a fiat currency the government can essentially manufacture money out of thin air.Since leaving the gold standard in 1971 US currency in circulation (M1) increased from $48.6 billion to over $5.2 trillion in June 2020.
+Under a gold standard, new money could only be printed if a corresponding amount of gold were available to back the currency.
+This restriction is an essential check on government power.

 Returning to a gold standard would reduce the US trade deficit.